roemvaar/cs_notes/docs/linux_kernel/synchronization.md

 In real life, critical regions can span multiple functions.

 The most common lock in the Linux kernel is the spin lock.
 A spin lock is a lock that can be held by at most one thread of execution.
+A spin lock provide a lightweight single-holder lock that busy waits while contended.

 ```c
 spin_lock(&mr_lock);